zopefoundation/zope.viewlet/README.txt

   ... </div>
   ... ''')

-  >>> LeftColumn = manager.ViewletManager(ILeftColumnViewlet, leftColTemplate)
+  >>> LeftColumn = manager.ViewletManager(ILeftColumn, template=leftColTemplate)
   >>> leftColumn = LeftColumn(content, request, view)

+XXX: Fix this silly thing; viewlets should be directly available.

-As you can see, the viewlet manager provides a global ``viewlets`` variable that is an iterable of all the avialable viewlets in the correct order:
+As you can see, the viewlet manager provides a global ``options/viewlets`` variable that is an iterable of all the avialable viewlets in the correct
+order:

   >>> print leftColumn().strip()
   <div class="left-column">